Ed94/gencpp/base/Readme.md

 * Exceptions

 Polymorphic & Member-functions are used as an ergonomic choice, along with a conserative use of operator overloads.
-The base library itself does not use anything but C-like features to allow for generating a derviative compatiable with C (WIP).
+The base library itself does not use anything but C-like features to allow for generating a derviative compatiable with C.

+Member function support or free-functions with reference object passing are wrapped in `!
+GEN_C_LIKE CPP` preprocess conditionals.

 ## C++ template usage